 Yes, the lines on my face are there–but some are evidence of smiling through the tears.
 The hair–well that is another story but there are promises in the Bible regarding gray hair.
 My eyes–there have been many tears of sorrow but also in seeing the goodness of the Lord.
 My understanding of love and release has changed.
 My walk with God has truly changed and as I reflect–I am glad for those changes.
 It has come with a great price but to know God in this season and see His tender and gentle love for our family changes who you are and how you look at just about everything.
 As we receive gifts throughout the years for our birthday or holidays, my treasured gift does not come wrapped in a gift but rather in the evidence of God’s goodness to hold us–to protect us and provide for us.
 I am changed and declare Psalm 27:13, “I am still confident of this: I will see the goodness of Yahweh (the Lord) in the land of the living.”
 My prayer is that you would see His goodness as well…

-Amy Graves co-facilitates the Widow’s Walking with Jesus Hope@Home™ Group on Mondays at 8pm ET.
-She and her family were impacted by IoH and now give back by serving families like their own.
+Amy Graves and her family were impacted by Inheritance of Hope and now give back by serving families like their own.